apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

   hugegraph-data:
 ```

-In this yaml file, configuration parameters related to Cassandra need to be passed as environment variables in the format of `hugegraph.<parameter_name>`.
+In this YAML file, configuration parameters related to Cassandra need to be passed as environment variables in the format of `hugegraph.<parameter_name>`.

 Specifically, in the configuration file `hugegraph.properties` , there are settings like `backend=xxx` and `cassandra.host=xxx`.
 To configure these settings during the process of passing environment variables, we need to prepend `hugegraph.` to these configurations, like `hugegraph.backend` and `hugegraph.cassandra.host`.